 Mr. Ulatowski joined Credit Acceptance as a Credit Analyst in the Dealer Service Center in April 1996.
 He supervised teams in the Dealer Service Center and Collections before becoming Manager - Dealer Service Center from 2001 to 2003.
 He served as the Regional Area Manager of Sales from 2003 to January 2006, when he became the Director of Sales Training and then Sales Operations.
-In January 2007, Mr. Ulatowski was promoted to Vice President, Sales & Marketing, in February 2008 and to his present position in January 2014.
+In January 2007, Mr. Ulatowski was promoted to Vice President, Sales.
+He was promoted to Senior Vice President, Sales & Marketing, in February 2008 and to his present position in January 2014.